cogilvy/Delete-Update-Guide/README.md

 We will need to create two things to handle edit a flight: an edit link and a form to edit the flight.

-We will add the edit link right next to the details link on our "flights/index" view.
+First, let's add the edit link right next to the details link on our "flights/index" view:

-First, find the line of code that looks like this:
+Find the line of code that looks like this:
 ```html
 <td><a href="/flights/<%=flight._id%>">Details</a></td>
  ```